Ipgnosis/tic_tac_toe/README.md

 - Best - the agent selects the best move from available choices based on an algorithm (see also 'Best move algorithm' below)
 - Human - the agent delegates the play selection to a human interlocutor.

+When training the agents, running both agents in Best mode means they tend to fixate on a small number of game states, rather than exploring the larger action space.
+So it is (currently) better to run in Best-Random mode: which forces the Best agent to have to react to the full range of plays from the Random agent.
+However, this creates a problem because one agent gets trained and then when you flip the modes, the other agent is dominated by the first and can't find a way to win.
+Therefore enabling 'flip_mode' allows the agents to alternate between Best and Random and thereby gain experience and explore the action space in parallel.

 After each move made by the agent, probabilities of win/lose/draw are calculated for the game state as it exists at the completion of that move.

 Each game record is saved in a game history file (see 'game history' below), assuming that the game is unique, i.e. is not a duplicate of a game that has been played before.
 Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'Transposition' below).
 The game data stored is: